 - Could your emotional reaction have been caused by hunger, e.g. “hanger” or anxiety from low blood sugar?

 - Were you restricting yourself from eating certain types of foods, either inadvertently or deliberately?
 Remember that restriction can lead to psychological as well as physical deprivation, and that in these cases you may feel compelled to eat “forbidden” foods even in the absence of hunger (see Module 4).

 Whether or not you’re at an objectively high level of hunger when you turn to food for emotional reasons, it’s important to have coping skills other than eating.

 Many times you may need a snack or meal and something else to deal with the emotion—but it can be difficult to identify what else you may need.

 Download the PDF here to see a list of questions to ask yourself, along with lists of possible emotions and coping skills.
-Refer to this list anytime you’re thinking of turning to food for comfort, and see if you can get closer to identifying your emotions and meeting your needs with other coping skills (after taking care of any hunger you may notice).
+Refer to this list anytime you’re thinking of turning to food for comfort, and see if you can get closer to identifying your emotions and meeting your needs with other coping skills (after taking care of any hunger and/or deprivation you may notice).

 Be sure to give yourself compassion in the process; it will get easier and easier with practice, so keep trying even if it's challenging at first.

-Instead, you'll discover the coping skills other than eating that truly nourish you in emotional moments, such as journaling, calling friends, taking naps, watching movies, or even having a good cry.
+You'll discover the coping skills other than eating that truly nourish you in emotional moments, such as journaling, calling friends, taking naps, watching movies, or even having a good cry.